 Jim: Yeah.
 That is good.
 And it’s good for people to know.
 David, this has been so strong.
 Thank you so much for being with us.

 David: Well, thank you and for having the courage to do this.
 I’m telling you, it’s tough stuff.

 Jim: Well it is.
-And let me turn to you, you're listening; it's touched your heart.
+And let me turn to you, you’re listening; it’s touched your heart.
 Maybe you’re in a tough situation.
 Your marriage is hurting.
-You're hurting.
+You’re hurting.
 We want to help you.
 We have caring, Christian counselors available on staff to give you that initial consultation and kind of guide you in your next steps to recover and to restore your marriage.
 They can also tell you about our Hope Restored program which is a marriage intensive for couples like you.
-And as we’ve mentioned this is a four-day marriage program located in Branson, Missouri, and we believe so strongly that it will help you that we want you to know about it.
-Act on it.
-80 percent of the couples that go - 2 years later are still married and doing better.
+And we believe so strongly that it will help you.
+That we want you to know about it, act on it.
+80% of the couples that go, 2 years later are still married and doing better.

 John: And we want you to be able to experience that kind of victory in your relationship.
 So speak with a counselor today, and find out more about Hope Restored.
 Our number is 800, the letter A and the word FAMILY - 800-232-6459.
 And due to the call volume we may have to take your name and number, but we will give you a call back just as soon as possible.